Clinical Advisory Group

 - the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT)

 - a member representing the Trans-Tasman Radiation Oncology Group (TROG)

-The CAG meets quarterly, usually held via a teleconference, to discuss the ongoing developments within the ACDS.
-In addition, extensive conversations happen out of session, especially when audit designs are being discussed.
+The CAG meets quarterly to discuss the audit outcomes and ongoing developments within the ACDS.
+In addition, conversations happen out of session when Out of Tolerance audit outcomes arise.

 Appeal against Audit Outcome

 If a facility wishes to appeal an audit outcome, they are encouraged to contact the CAG.
 The CAG provides independent technical and medical advice to the ACDS.
 Drawn from the three professions involved in radiation oncology, expert individuals are nominated by the organisations which they represent to provide advice and guidance to the ACDS.
 The CAG can be contacted at CAGarpansa.gov.au.

 If unsatisfied with the CAG response, facilities can directly appeal to ARPANSA (see contact us).

 Current CAG membership

 - Dr Madhavi Chilkuri (Chair), RANZCR